History of the Banjo ukulele

 As you can see, the banjo ukulele has continued through the decades and it has passed the century mark!

-Despite over 100 years on, these instruments are still popular contrary to belief and present day luthiers who make replica designs of
+Despite over 100 years on, these instruments are still popular contrary to belief and present day luthiers such as David Barnes who make replica designs of

-what is now classed as the' vintage' banjo ukulele are Phil Cartwright, Eddie Uttley and Dave Barnes.
+what is now classed as the' vintage' banjo ukulele.

-We are honoured to know these very talented and skilled luthiers and we can say first hand their instruments do justice to the true vintage style banjo ukulele's.
+We are honoured to know such very talented and skilled luthiers and we can say first hand their instruments do justice to the true vintage style banjo ukulele's.

 We also had the privilege of knowing Jack Abbott Jnr of Abbott banjo ukuleles, we are sure he would be proud that to this day his and his fathers banjo ukuleles are still very much sort after and that they are so desired upon that people are making and selling such beautiful replica's.